gunesserkan/Domino/README.md

 # Domino Android Game

-This project is an **Android version of Domino**, a very popular board game.
+This project is a **Single player Android version of Domino**, a very popular board game.

 ## About the Repository